-Some people begins steroids for injury recovery and others begin from peer encouragement to get stronger.
+Some people begin steroids for injury recovery, and others begin from peer encouragement to get stronger.
 Doctors may prescribe steroids to treat muscle loss due to disease, hormone imbalances in men, delayed puberty, or certain types of anemia.
 Others take non-prescription steroids to gain strength.

 Anabolic steroids increase muscle mass and strength.
 They reduce body fat while increasing aggressiveness.
 Many steroid users want to increase their fitness and appearance.
-Over time tolerance to steroids build which can lead to dependency and addiction.
+Over time tolerance to steroids builds, leading to dependency and addiction.

 Prolonged steroid use affects your hormone balance in your body.
 You can experience withdrawal symptoms when you stop taking steroids.
 They include:

 - Loss of appetite

 - Reduced sex drive